Trading FAQs: Placing Orders

 When you sell a security, Fidelity will credit your account for the sale on the settlement date.

-For options and other securities settling in one day, you must have sufficient cash or margin equity in your account when your order is placed.
+Most securities settle in one business day.
+For these securities, you must have sufficient cash or margin equity in your account when your order is placed.

 Settlement times by security type